 UPS and FedEx are two of the biggest shipping companies in the United States.
 According to Investopedia, the two companies ship more than 42 million packages and documents each business day.
-And in a post-covid world, the shipping industry is only continuing to grow.
+With e-commerce snowballing, shipping carriers take advantage of the demand and continually increase prices.
+In fact, over the past decade, the cost of the cheapest way to ship a parcel has risen by approximately 76 percent.
+With no way around shipping needs, many business owners think they have no choice but to pay the high prices.

 However, you can take steps to keep your shipping costs down.
 The most important thing you can do is monitor invoices and renegotiate your contracts continuously.
 While these companies may be the experts when it comes to parcel shipping, and it can seem like they have the upper hand in negotiations, business owners have some leverage of their own.